Dylan covers 1: top 100 Dylan cover songs

 * Dylan side projects (eg Traveling Wilbury's, movie soundtracks) have also been included in this chart, to give this chart the most comprehensive feel that I could put together.

-The order of the chart listing will be chronological - based on the release date of the corresponding contemporaneous studio album or the recording date for those songs that were released much later on compilation albums (GHVII, Masterpieces), the 1975 Basement Tapes or the various Bootleg Series albums.
+The order of the chart listing will be chronological - based on the release date of the corresponding contemporaneous studio album or the recording date for those songs that were released much later on compilation albums (Greatest Hits VolII, Masterpieces), the 1975 Basement Tapes or the various Bootleg Series albums.

-The only exception to the chronological order is the #1 entry by Linda Mason.
-It has now been recognised that Linda's 1964 album was the first to be released that was 100% dedicated to covering the songs of Bob Dylan.
+The only exception to the chronological order is the #1 entry by Linda Mason, which is recognised as the first album to be released that was 100% dedicated to covering the songs of Bob Dylan.

 - (Created: 05/22/2022 06:40).